YochevedOfstein/CPP_EX2/README.md

 * *Greater Than or Equal To* `>=`: checks if the the graph is greater or equal to another garph.
 * *Less Than or Equal To* `<=`: checks if the the graph is less or equal to another garph.

+**Stream insersion operator:**
+* `<<` : enables printing the adjacancy matrix of a graph.

 ## Tests
 The project includes tests written using the `doctest.h` framework.
+All of the tests are in `Test.cpp`, inclusing the tests from last assignment.
 These tests ensure the correctness and robustness of the implemented graph algorithms and graph operations.